Some people think it’s funny to talk about family goals, because they link goals with business and a family is not a business.

 This is the same with our mind.
 Our conscious mind is like a passenger wanting to go from A to B. Our subconscious mind is like a driver doing his best to get us there.

-Many people are stuck because they don’t give their subconscious mind good instructions.
+Many people are stuck because they don’t give their subconscious mind good directions.
 On the other hand, successful people know very well how to use their subconscious mind to their advantage.

 Some people like to set intentions.
 According to this spiritual idea, intentions are like vibrations that move the body and affect everything around us.
 Sound, which is projected in the words we choose, is an even greater vibration and impacts even further.

-If you are on a spiritual path, you understand that the clearer you are with your instructions, i.e. with your intention, the more you get in life.
+If you are on a spiritual path, you understand that the clearer you are with your directions, i.e. with your intention, the more you get in life.

 Another way to think of your subconscious mind is as the Genie of the Lamp (can you imagine Robbin Williams in Aladdin?).
 Your genie pops out and says, “Your wish is my command, but you have to be clear about what you want”.